DASSL/LearnDB/README.md

 # LearnDB
-Web front-end to Postgres DBMS
+A web front-end to Postgres databases